micmarsh/string-generator/README.md

 ## Todo

 ### Short-term plans:
-* Themes: define as a vector with the same rule as :main (except that it will become a sequence of keywords, rather than strings, when evaluated)
-* Embed maps in :main to have them be evalauted according to pre-defined theme keywords.
+* An easy an efficient way to maintain multiple grammars (may be part of CNN headline generator project)

 ### Long-term plans:
-* An easy an efficient way to maintain multiple grammars (may be part of CNN headline generator project)
+* Implement CNN headline generator!

 ## License